 The transition out of the military back into civilian life can be jarring for many Veterans.
 The intense and often traumatic experiences that many soldiers have can leave them permanently affected, both physically and mentally.
 The long-term effects of military service can often include mental health issues like anxiety, depression, post-traumatic stress disorder (PTSD), and more.

 One of the most common forms of mental illness that many Veterans suffer from is post-traumatic stress disorder (PTSD).
-PTSD is extremely common in Veterans due to the many traumatic experiences that can come with military service.
+PTSD is extremely common in Veterans due to the many traumatic experiences that can come with service.
 Whether a Veteran experiences something traumatic on the frontlines, in the form of assault or abuse, or from other circumstances, they may end up suffering from the long-term effects of their trauma.

-PTSD can arise years after a traumatic experience, with the condition often catching Veterans by surprise.
+PTSD can arise years after a traumatic event, with the condition often catching Veterans by surprise.
 A Veteran may suppress memories of their trauma for years, sometimes experiencing debilitating physical symptoms as a result.
 When the trauma finally surfaces, it can come back in the form of nightmares, flashbacks, and other extremely troubling symptoms.

 Many Veterans re-enter civilian life suffering from some form of service-related anxiety or depression.
 Transitioning back to “normal” life can be jarring for any Veteran and can often cause some debilitating emotional weight to set in.
 Often referred to as adjustment disorder, the anxiety, depression, frustration, and numbness often experienced during a major transition is often experienced by Veterans in the years after they leave the service.